 Medical grade CBD vs Black Market CBD medications

 When purchasing CBD medications, it is important to make sure that you are buying a high-quality product.
 CBD oil that is sold on the black market may be diluted with other oils or it may not contain the amount of CBD that is advertised.
 Black market CBD medications may also be contaminated with heavy metals or other chemicals.
 In contrast, medical-grade CBD oil is subject to strict manufacturing and quality control standards.

-CBD is a non-intoxicating compound found in Cannabis plants.
-CBD interacts with the body’s endocannabinoid system, which regulates various physiological functions including mood, pain perception, and appetite.
+CBD is a non-intoxicating compound found in cannabis plants.
+CBD interacts with the body’s endocannabinoid system, which controls things like mood, how we feel pain, and how hungry we are.
 CBD has been shown to have inflammatory, analgesic, and anxiolytic effects.
-CBD is available in many forms including oils, tinctures, capsules, edibles, and topical creams.
-CBD is generally well-tolerated with few reported side effects (including dry mouth and diarrhea).
-It is important to consult with a healthcare professional before taking CBD as it may interact with certain medications.
+CBD is available in many forms, including oils, tinctures, capsules, edibles, and topical creams.
+CBD is generally well-tolerated, with few reported side effects (including dry mouth and diarrhea).
+Before taking CBD, you should talk to a doctor or nurse because it may interact with some medications.
 CBD oil is perhaps the most popular form of CBD medication.
-It is typically made by extracting CBD from Cannabis plants and then diluting it with a carrier oil.
+It is typically made by extracting CBD from cannabis plants and then diluting it with a carrier oil.